-Fine meats and cheeses lead the way with excellent and ‘stiff fresh’ seafood coming from the English Channel and landed in the park ports.
+Fine meats and cheeses lead the way.
+Followed with excellent and ‘stiff fresh’ seafood coming from the English Channel.
+Plus landed in the nearby park’s ports.
 There are producers of biscuits, preserves and drinks all there to tempt the tourist!

-On a history trail around the forest then you could see where the Secret Service or SOE once trained their agents for World War II at Beaulieu or visit some of the ten former wartime airfield sites that were scattered around the forest in the 1940’s.
+On a history trail around the forest.
+Then you could see where the Secret Service or SOE once trained their agents for World War II.
+At places like Beaulieu.
+Or visit some of the ten former wartime airfield sites that were scattered around the forest in the 1940’s.

-Although the summer is the busiest period for New Forest breaks or holidays spring and autumn are times when the park can be enjoyed in a different way.
-In spring with the forest coming to life the trees and plants bursting into fresh green growth or in autumn with the red and yellow riot of autumn foliage dressing the trees just before the winter sets in.
+Although the summer is the busiest period for New Forest.
+Breaks or holidays spring and autumn are times when the park can be enjoyed in a different way.
+In spring with the forest coming to life the trees and plants bursting into fresh green growth.
+And in autumn with the red and yellow riot of foliage dressing the trees.
+Just before the winter sets in.

-And even then in winter, clear frosty days with blue skies around the forest leave you with lovely memories seeing white frost-laden plants or frozen ponds also have their beauty too in this magical place.
+Even then in winter, clear frosty days with blue skies around the forest will leave you with lovely memories.
+Seeing white frost-laden plants or frozen ponds also have their beauty too in this magical place.